daavidrgz/gtheme-bash/README.md

 * The created file's path is sent to all the scripts as its first argument (see [kitty.sh](https://github.com/daavidrgz/gtheme/tree/master/post-scripts/kitty.sh)).

 * The `wallpaper.sh` is a special type of post-script that is called when there is a wallpaper specified in the theme (and the flag `-w` is passed).
-Before, the value of the key `WALLPAPER_URL` inside the script will be replaced with the new wallpaper's path (see [wallpaper.sh](https://github.com/daavidrgz/gtheme/tree/master/post-scripts/wallpaper.sh)).
+	The first argument recieved by the script will be the new wallpaper's url (see [wallpaper.sh](https://github.com/daavidrgz/gtheme/tree/master/post-scripts/wallpaper.sh)).
-You can reference this new script in your WM configuration file to set it after every boot.
+	Because of feh generates a script with the last wallpaper you set as background in `~/.fehbg`, you can now reference it to set the theme's wallpaper after every boot.

 ***